 Abbreviation or Term Definition AS 2885 Refers to the Australian Standard for Pipelines - gas and liquid petroleum.
-AS 2885 specifies requirements for design and construction of onshore carbon and carbon-manganese steel pipeline systems that are used to transport single- and multiphase hydrocarbon fluids, such as natural and manufactured gas, liquefied petroleum gas, natural gasoline, crude oil, natural gas liquids and liquid petroleum products.
-Landowners The owner of the land, as per the registered title, that is affected by the proposed HUGS pipeline.
+AS 2885 specifies requirements for design and construction of onshore pipeline systems Landowners The owner of the land, as per the registered title, that is affected by the proposed HUGS pipeline.
 Lochard Energy Lochard Energy (Iona Operations) Pty Ltd ACN 608 441 729 as Trustee for the Lochard Energy (Iona Operations) Trust (Lochard Energy) Near- neighbours Refers to all nearby residents adjacent to the project area.
 Occupier A lessee or licensee of land who is occupying the land but is not the landowner and is affected by the proposed HUGS pipeline.
 Proponent The entity who is applying for a licence to construct and operate a pipeline.
-Safety Management Study (SMS) A study that applies the safety principles to the design, construction and operation of a licensed pipeline (as per AS/NZS 2885).
+Safety Management Study (SMS) A study that applies the safety principles to the design, construction and operation of a licensed pipeline (as per AS2885).
 Petroleum Act Refers to the Victorian Petroleum Act 1998 Petroleum Regulations Refers to the Victorian Petroleum Regulations 2021 Pipelines Act Refers to the Victorian Pipelines Act 2005.
 Pipelines Regulations Refers to the Victorian Pipelines Regulations 2017.